kendallroth/payme/README.md

 Simple app that tracks who has paid for an event.

 - Track small payments for an event
-- Use common people lists for an event

 > [Expo - `testing`](https://expo.dev/@kendallroth/payme?release-channel=testing)